 FIG 3.
-Effect of Different Treatments on Seed Dormancy BreakingSs
+Effect of Different Treatments on Seed Dormancy Breaking

 -

 PLATE 11.
-Germination in JK 9-1 dormant seed
+Germination of JK 9-1 dormant seed

 PLATE 12.
 Germination of ATL-2 dormant seeds

 DISCUSSION

 The present investigation into the mechanism and duration of seed dormancy in kodo millet cultivars revealed a dynamic interplay between physiological maturity, seed development, and post-harvest dormancy expression.
 Germination studies indicated a progressive increase in seed germination from 8 to 14 days before physiological maturity, followed by a decline from 8 days before physiological maturity to the point of physiological maturity.
 This trend suggests the onset of primary dormancy beginning approximately four days prior to physiological maturity across all evaluated varieties.
 Such early dormancy induction aligns with findings in proso millet by Sridevi and Manonmani (2019), who reported dormancy initiation at physiological maturity despite peak seed development indicators.